A Big Opportunity that Pays Off for Writers (and Marketers)

 It’s still the cheapest form of communication to stay in touch with customers and prospects, and it offers the biggest payoff for marketers.

-(That’s according to a study by Campaign Monitor.
+(That’s according to a study reported by HubSpot.
 The ROI range reported right now is between $32-$47 — all higher than any other marketing channel.)

 Marketers feel the same.
 They’re getting a great payoff for their investment.

 But the funny thing is, it creates a big challenge for them.